 One of the prime whale-watching spots is around Ankazoberavina Island, which is a protected marine park and nature reserve.
 Two species of sea turtle also call this island home, while nearby Nosy Iranja is a haven for hawksbill turtles.

-Much of the Malagasy archipelago is surrounded by immaculate coral and multi-coloured fish, meaning fans of scuba diving and snorkelling can spend their charter vacation discovering the country’s underwater delights.
+Much of the Malagasy archipelago is surrounded by immaculate coral and multi-coloured fish, meaning fans of scuba diving and snorkelling can spend their luxury superyacht charter in Madagscar discovering the country’s underwater delights.

 The extraordinary fauna and flora of Madagascar is matched by the incredibly diverse and often jaw-dropping landscapes.
 Lush rainforest runs in a band down the eastern side of the island, while drier deciduous forests lie to the west and a one-of-a-kind spiny forest defines the far south.